hmdmhmd/reza.re/_posts/2014-04-21-ruby-on-rails-on-mac-os-x-10-dot-9.md

 # Configure Git
-We'll be using Git for our version control system so we're going to set it up to match our [Github](https://github.com) account.
-If you don't already have a Github account, make sure to register.
+We'll be using Git for our version control system so we're going to set it up to match our [GitHub](https://github.com) account.
+If you don't already have a GitHub account, make sure to register.
 It will come in handy for the future.

     $ git config --global color.ui true